AnmolRattanSingh/data-science-S2023/challenges/c10-sat-assignment.md

 - Based on these results, what can we say about the predictive capabilities of both `high_GPA` and `both_SAT` to predict `univ_GPA`?
   - `high_GPA` does have a stronger correlation than `both_SAT` so it’s the better one between the two.
-But, it’s hard to say if either of them are good to use for predicting `univ_GPA`.
+Both of them do have a significant correlation with `univ_GPA` so they do offer some predictive value.

 Finally, let’s use the bootstrap to perform the same test using *different* assumptions.